What is Kohelet?

 How can you visit Kohelet?

 We welcome you for Shabbat morning services, observing the High Holy Days and other Jewish holidays, and various events.
-Due to security, we do not post our house address so please contact firstname.lastname@example.org.
+Due to security, we do not post our house address so please contact firstname.lastname@example.org for specifics.